 This is a literary journal founded in order to publish and in doing so to honor good narrative poetry.
 We publish twice a year.
-Our first edition was Winter 2009.
-A print issue will be available through this site for purchase.
-It will also be available for download.
-Publication rights will revert to the author of the poem and we do not pay for poetry published.
+Our first edition was Winter/Spring 2009.
+Publication rights revert to the author of the poem and we do not pay for poetry published.
 We accept simultaneous submissions, but please inform us if your work is accepted elsewhere.
 Naugatuck River Review is dedicated to publishing narrative poetry in the tradition of great narrative poets such as Gerald Stern, Philip Levine or James Wright.

 WHAT IS NARRATIVE POETRY?